 Camponotus modoc is a very common species of Carpenter ant which lives mainly in western Canada.
-It has sometimes been called a Western equivalent of Camponotus pennsylvanicus, and is overall larger.
-In addition, Camponotus modoc has been recorded to be polygynous, though queens often each other when workers emerge.
+It has sometimes been called a Western equivalent of Camponotus pennsylvanicus.
+Although they can be distinguished by their red legs, the diffference is mainly genetic.
+In addition, Camponotus modoc has been recorded to be polygynous, though queens often kill each other when workers emerge.
 Nonetheless, true Polygynous colonies (with multiple queens) can definitely be established.
-Like most Camponotus species, it prefers lower humidity from 30-50% and temperatures from 23-25 degrees Celsius.
-Their workers range from 7 to 16mm and queens range from 13-17mm.
-It's an overall large species of black ant with red legs and yellow hairs on the abdomen.

 Image Courtesy of @antstagram67